 5.If prompted to assign default credentials, click New, specify administrative credentials for the machine, click Save and then click Assign.

-Complete information on specifying and using credentials can be found in the online Help system at:
+Complete information on specifying and using credentials can be found in the Supplying Credentials topic in the Security Controls Help.

 6.On the Deployment Configuration dialog, make sure Now and Install the patches immediately after staging are selected and then click Deploy.

 7.Watch the Operations Monitor dialog for detailed information about each step being performed in the deployment process.

 Assuming you used the default deployment template, the final step in the deployment will be to reboot your machine.
 While you are waiting for the reboot to occur, you can view the pending deployment task by selecting View > Deployment Tracker.